-The proposed Rule provided that should the Stage 2 PPI cease to be published or be substantially changed then the AEMC would determine another index to be used, on the advice of the Reliability Panel.71
+The proposed Rule provides that should the Stage 2 PPI cease to be published or be substantially changed then the AEMC would determine another index to be used, on the advice of the Reliability Panel.64

-Given that the Rule as Made provides for the AEMC, rather than the Reliability Panel, to calculate and publish indexed values, and to do so in a reasonably brief period of time, the Commission does not consider that it would be appropriate for its determination of a replacement index to be limited to one advised by the Reliability Panel.
-The Rule as Made therefore provides for the AEMC to determine a replacement index on its own initiative.
+Given that the draft Rule provides for the AEMC, rather than the Reliability Panel, to calculate and publish indexed values, and in a reasonably brief period of time, the Commission does not consider that it would be appropriate for its determination of a replacement index to be limited to one advised by the Reliability Panel.
+The draft Rule therefore provides for the AEMC to determine a replacement index on its own initiative.

 However, the Commission notes that, in practice and provided time allowed, the Commission would expect to consult with the Reliability Panel in such circumstances.
+The Reliability Panel's advice would therefore be one factor that the Commission would have regard to in determining another suitable index to be used.